QuickBooks

 Duration

-The Deposit List is the primary hub where SMBs can learn about their payments.
+The Deposit List is the primary source of truth where business owners can learn about their payments.
 It acts as an entry point for SMBs to discover when and what payments are deposited into their bank accounts and address holds or delays related to their funds.

-Through deep customer research and a collaborative iterative approach, I designed a new framework for Deposit List 2.0 using new design system patterns and introducing new features shaped by customer usage and feedback.
+I designed a new framework and refreshed interface for the Deposit List using new design system patterns and introducing new features shaped by usability testing and feedback through deep customer research and a collaborative iterative approach,

 Problem

-Small and medium-sized business owners are having a difficult time tracking and seeing when their money will be enter their bank accounts.
+Business owners are having a difficult time tracking and understanding when they will receive their deposits.

 Goal